-Our revenues and losses could be affected by the risk factors discussed below that are applicable to us, and our income from joint ventures could be affected by the risk factors discuss BASS and Sherman.
+Our revenues and losses could be affected by the risk factors discussed below that are applicable to us, and our income from joint ventures could be affected by the risk factors discussed below that are applicable to C-BASS and Sherman.
 These risk factors should be reviewed in connection with this press release and our periodic reports to the Securities and Exchange Commission.
-These factors materially from the results contemplated by forward looking statements consist of statements which relate to matters other than historic that include words such as we "believe", "anticipate" or "expect", or words of similar import, are forward looking statements.
-We are not undertaking any obligation to update any for make even though these statements may be affected by events or circumstances occurring after the forward looking statements were made.
+These factors may also cause actual results to differ materially from the results contemplated by forward looking statements that we may make.
+Forward looking statements consist of statements which relate to matters other than historical fact.
+Among others, statements that include words such as we "believe", "anticipate" or "expect", or words of similar import, are forward looking statements.
+We are not undertaking any obligation to update any forward looking statements we may make even though these statements may be affected by events or circumstances occurring after the forward looking statements were made.

-in home prices in the segment of the market we serve, a downturn in the domestic economy or changes in our mix of business may result in more homeowners defaulting and our losses incr
+Deterioration in home prices in the segment of the market we serve, a downturn in the domestic economy or changes in our mix of business may result in more homeowners defaulting and our losses increasing.

 Losses result from events that reduce a borrower's ability to continue to make mortgage payments, such as unemployment, and whether the home of a borrower who defaults on his mortgage can be sold for an amount that will cover unpaid principal and interest and the expenses of the sale.
-Favorable economic conditions generally reduce the likelihood that borrowers will lack sufficient income to pay their mortgages and also favorable affect the value of homes, thereby reducing and in some cases even eliminating a loss from a mortgage default.
-A deterioration in economic conditions generally increases the likelihood that borrowers will not have sufficient income to pay their mortgages and can also adversely affect housing values may decline even absent a deterioration in economic conditions due to declines in demand for homes, which in turn may result from changes in buyers' perceptions of the potential for future appreciation, restrictions on mortgage credit due to more stringent underwriting standards or other factors.
+Favorable economic conditions generally reduce the likelihood that borrowers will lack sufficient income to pay their mortgages and also favorably affect the value of homes, thereby reducing and in some cases even eliminating a loss from a mortgage default.
+A deterioration in economic conditions generally increases the likelihood that borrowers will not have sufficient income to pay their mortgages and can also adversely affect housing values.
+Housing values may decline even absent a deterioration in economic conditions due to declines in demand for homes, which in turn may result from changes in buyers' perceptions of the potential for future appreciation, restrictions on mortgage credit due to more stringent underwriting standards or other factors.